 Research your potential colleges

-You temporarily have more time right now.
+You temporarily have a little more time right now.
 You should be doing the bulk of your research on the schools you might be interested in NOW.
 This is also a very good time to be contacting schools and looking for clinics and showcases that you will potentially attend in the coming months.

 Let’s make this off-season count!